 Screen quality and sound

-• Our expert testing team uses a combination of first-person experience and calibrated screen analysis equipment to report on how bright, vivid and sharp each display is.
+- Our expert testing team uses a combination of first-person experience and calibrated screen-analysis equipment to report on how bright, vivid and sharp each display is.

 Key features

 Why you can trust us: at Which? we're free from manufacturer and retailer influence.
-Find out more about our impartiality and how your support helps us to stay editorially independent.
+Find out more about our impartiality and how your support helps us to stay editorially independent

-What are the disadvantages of all-in-one computers?
+What are the disadvantages of all-in-one PCs?

 However, it's worth considering these caveats:

-• Inferior accessories: Don't expect to get the very best peripherals.
+- Inferior accessories Don't expect to get the very best peripherals.
 You may end up so frustrated with the mouse or keyboard that you end up paying extra to replace them with something better.

-• Performance problems: All-in-one computers can sometimes short-change users on performance, with premium laptops and desktop PCs offering more a more powerful setup.
-Thankfully, our pick of the best all-in-one computers will help you choose a model that doesn't slouch when it comes to processing performance.
+- Performance problems All-in-one computers can sometimes short-change users on performance, with premium laptops and desktop PCs offering a more powerful setup.
+Thankfully, our pick of the best all-in-one computers will help you choose a model that doesn't scrimp on processing performance.

-Are all-in-one computers any good?
+Are all-in-one PCs any good?

 How much storage and which ports do you need with an all-in-one?